giannan-mods/bondage-framework/README.md

 - Make some class-specific skills inherent to the party member.
 - Toggle afflictions, a new type of skill passive for persistent negative effects.
 - Make it so some afflictions can be obtained passively, just by being exposed to certain situations.
+- Decide if you want a way out for Afflictions, in the shape of a new service by the Draining Witch.
 - Adds the Assist skill, which allows one to attempt to remove a restraint from a party member.
 - Toggle Disheartened, a new status effect that makes struggling out of restraints more difficult.
 - Toggle enemies such as the Lewd Bandit or the Forest Witch having skills that bind party members.
 - Toggle enemies such as the Lewd Bandit or the Mountain Barbarian having skills that hold onto party members.
-- Toggle finding traps in the overworld, and randomizing existing ones.
+- Toggle random traps appearing in the overworld.
+Also makes existing base game traps random.

 Right now, all of them are disabled by default, to keep to the vanilla experience as much as possible.
 Feel free to enable whichever you feel like though.